Microsoft Negotiations

 Provide a summary of the final costs and any changes to the finance department.

-- Confirm the final annual payment amounts and schedule so Finance can budget accordingly.
-If you negotiated different payment terms (e.g., upfront or multi-year prepay), ensure Finance knows when payments will hit.
+• Confirm the final annual payment amounts and schedule so Finance can budget accordingly.
+If you negotiated different payment terms (e.g., upfront or multi-year prepayment), ensure Finance is aware of when payments will be made.

-- If any costs are cross-charged to business units, supply the breakdown of licenses by department as needed.
+• If any costs are cross-charged to business units, please provide a breakdown of licenses by department as needed.
 Often, after renewal, procurement allocates the license costs internally; the renewal team should pass along the necessary information.

 5. End-User Communication (if applicable):